explora Sacred Valley Peru

 - 3-5 Days

 - Prices From:

 Itinerary View Trip Map

-You will be met at the airport, bus, or train station if travelling from Lake Titicaca and transferred to the explora Lodges in Sacred Valley.
+You will be met at the airport, bus or train station if travelling from Lake Titicaca and transferred to the explora Lodges in the Sacred Valley.
 The remainder of the day is at leisure.

 explora Valle Sagrado is located in one of the region's most remote ancient corn plantations close to the Urquillos village.
 It is designed in line with its surroundings, generating a dialogue with the high Andean mountains around the valley, as well as the surrounding plantations …